-The Ocean Conservancy reports that plastic product consumption is predicted to double over the next 10 years.
+The Ocean Conservancy is reporting that plastic product consumption is predicted to double over the next 10 years.
 Since the health of the ocean is closely tied to the health of the environment, marine life, and humans, making choices that help reduce ocean pollution is one way to make an impact.
 Research from the Plastic Free July Foundation shows that more than six in 10 people refuse plastic shopping bags, avoid pre-packed fruit and vegetables, pick up litter and avoid buying water in plastic bottles.

 “Mismanaged packaging waste is a threat to our oceans and the overall health of our planet,” said Lynn Bragg, president of the Glass Packaging Institute.
 “We can make a difference by changing the type of food and beverage packaging we buy, opting for reusable and refillable containers, following local recycling guidelines and helping keep beaches and waterways clean.”

 These tips from the Glass Packaging Institute are just a few ways to contribute:

 1. Think about the packaging you choose.
 When making a purchase, consider alternatives to plastic like glass or other natural and sustainable packaging.
 Glass, for example, is made mostly from sand and recycled glass, is reusable, recyclable and does not harm oceans or marine life.